shivakumarbdoddamani/StackOverflow/README.md

 npx react-native run-android

 Note: If it shows the same error restart your code editor or laptop and it will work like a charm.

+Follow the steps to run the code in ios.
+Step 1: Clone the project from github repo.
+Step 2: Open it in any code editor (I prefer VS code).
+Step 3: Install node_modules by running npm install command in terminal.
+Step 4: Open the XCode project of your app, located on ios/StackOverflow.xcworkspace.
+Then, you can achieve this by connecting the iPhone on your Mac computer, and simply build/run the app on the iPhone real device by using XCode.
+Step 5: Or you can go back to the code editor and try to run your app again using

+npx react-native run-ios

 ## Appendix